DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 - **SkeletalMeshComponents**: A map of `FName` to `USkeletalMeshComponent*` that stores labelled skeletal mesh components (e.g., “Face”, “Body”) from the original MetaHuman Blueprint.
 - **GroomComponents**: A similar map for hair and facial hair components.
 - **SourceMetahumanBlueprint**: A `TSoftObjectPtr<UBlueprint>` reference pointing to the original MetaHuman Blueprint.
-As a soft reference, it avoids loading the entire asset into memory unless explicitly needed, which helps optimise performance and reduce memory overhead.
+As a soft reference, it avoids loading the entire asset into memory unless explicitly needed, which helps optimise performance and reduce memory overhead. [(Referencing Assets in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.)](https://dev.epicgames.com/documentation/en-us/unreal-engine/referencing-assets-in-unreal-engine)

 ![](./MCDE_Images/DataAssetExample.png)
-*Figure 5.
+*Figure 12.
 Metahuman Components Data Asset example*

 The plugin provides a critical function, `ExtractDataFromMetahumanBlueprint()`, which automates the process of parsing a provided MetaHuman Blueprint and extracting all relevant components.
 These are then stored in the data asset for use within a shared custom character class.